Autostronomy/AutoProf/docs/isophotefit.rst

 **pipeline label: isophotefit**

+The :func:`defualt isophotal fitting
+<~autoprofutils.Isophote_Fit.Isophote_Fit_FFT_Robust>` routine
+simultaneously optimizes a collection of elliptical isophotes by minimizing the 2nd FFT coefficient power, regularized for robustness.
 A series of isophotes are constructed which grow geometrically until they begin to reach the background level.
 Then the algorithm iteratively updates the position angle and ellipticity of each isophote individually for many rounds.
 Each round updates every isophote in a random order.
-Each round cycles between three options: optimizing position angle, ellipticity, or both.
+Each round cycles between three
+options: optimizing position angle, ellipticity, or both.
 To optimize the parameters, 5 values (pa, ellip, or both) are randomly sampled and the "loss" is computed.
 The loss is a combination of the relative amplitude of the second FFT coefficient (compared to the median flux), and a regularization term.
 The regularization term penalizes adjacent isophotes for having different position angle or ellipticity (using the l1 norm).
 Thus, all the isophotes are coupled and tend to fit smoothly varying isophotes.
 When the optimization has completed three rounds without any isophotes updating, the profile is assumed to have converged.

 An uncertainty for each ellipticity and position angle value is determined by taking the RMS between the fitted values and a smoothed polynomial fit values for 4 points.
 This is a very rough estimate of the uncertainty, but works sufficiently well in the outskirts.

 Output format: